Skip to contents

 4. Targets: define one or more target objects using tar_target().

-5. Pipeline: call list() to bring the targets from (3) together in a pipeline object.
+5. Pipeline: call list() to aggregate the targets from (4) into a list.
 Every target script file must return a pipeline object, which usually means ending with a call to list().
-In practice, (3) and (4) can be combined together in the same function call.
+In practice, (4) and (5) can be combined together in the same function call.

 See also